GroggyAlgorithm/GroggyAlgorithm/README.md

 In my personal time, I enjoy working on software, electronics, 3D modeling (and printing), game development, art projects, and just generally making things.
-I'm very interested in procedural generation and creating realtime graphics by using **MATH** to describe the world around us.
 My favorite programming languages are C, C++, and C# but I have experience with others as well.
 C, C++, and Assembly has given me the knowledge to easily learn new programming languages and computer science topics but I'll be honest...
 I'm not the biggest fan of writing programs exclusively in Assembly unless it's for a fun challange.

 <br/>

-🤔 *Hmmm...I wonder what would happen if I wrote an entire C project using Assembly Blocks inside of functions.*
+🤔 *Hmmm...I wonder what would happen if I wrote an entire C project using Assembly Blocks inside of a C project.
+It can be done but...should it?*

 <br/>